Exploring the History of Ecommerce from the 1960s to the 2020s

 The Role of Social Media in Ecommerce: How Instagram and Facebook Changed the Game

-In recent years, social media platforms like Instagram and Facebook have become major players in the ecommerce space.
-These platforms have introduced features that make it easier for businesses to sell products directly to consumers through their social media accounts.
+In recent years, social media platforms such as Instagram and Facebook have become integral to the ecommerce strategy of many businesses.
+These platforms offer features like shoppable posts and integrated storefronts, allowing businesses to sell products directly through their social media accounts.

 The Evolution of Payment Methods in Ecommerce